Listed vs. Unlisted

 Advantages:

-Liquidity & divisibility: Daily trading, partial share ownership possible.
+Liquidity & divisibility: Daily trading; partial shares

-Tax benefits: Pass-through structures reduce corporate tax leakage, improving after-tax returns.
+Tax benefits: Pass-through avoids corporate tax leakage

-Geared returns: Moderate leverage often used to boost returns.
+Geared returns: Moderate leverage enhances returns

 Disadvantages of REITs